gislab-npo/gislab-doc/docs/general/about.rst

 What is GIS.lab unit?
 =====================

-GIS.lab unit appliance is a hardware solution containing installation of GIS.lab system which is ready for immediate plug-and-play deployment and user friendly management using web administration interface.
+GIS.lab unit appliance is a hardware solution containing installation of GIS.lab system which is ready for immediate plug-and-play deployment and user friendly management.

 With a view to further specifying the hardware, GIS.lab unit can be presented as **Intel Haswell**, **16 GB RAM**, **SSD**, tested with **20 clients**, portable, pocket size (11 x 11 x 4 cm) device with automatic host network adaptation.

 .. _gislab-unit-png: